7 Best Gaming PCs of 2025 – Tested for 4K Gaming

-The first step in buying the best gaming computer starts with the CPU.
-Intel and AMD launched new CPU series.
+The journey of buying a gaming PC starts with the hardware packed inside it.
+A true gaming PC comes with a powerful CPU.
+Recently this year, Intel and AMD launched their new chipsets.
 AMD performed stronger with its Ryzen 7 9800X3D, a chip that packs powerful gaming power from its beefy cache.
 Intel’s latest Core Ultra 200S Series, on other hand, faces competition from previous-gen gaming chips.

-Similar competition exists in the GPU market.
-Nvidia refreshed with new RTX 5000 Series GPUs, so prebuilt rigs feature RTX 5070 Ti, RTX 5080, and RTX 5090 cards.
+Graphics card is the second most important component in a gaming PC after the CPU.
+In 2025, Nvidia refreshed its stock with new RTX 5000 Series GPUs, so current prebuilt gaming rigs feature RTX 5070 Ti, RTX 5080, and RTX 5090 cards.
 To reduce costs, gaming PC manufacturers may use AMD Radeon RX 9000 chips in upcoming machines.

-The best gaming PCs of 2025 are compared in the table below.
+The top gaming PCs of 2025 are compared in the table below.

 ModelCPUGPURAMStoragePrice